July 23-25, 2010

 Established in 2005, the

-Ann B. Finkelstein Memorial Fund is professionally
+Ann B. Finkelstein Memorial Fund was

-managed by the
+professionally managed by the

-jointly held by the
+and was jointly held by the Cape Fear Blues Society, the

 Cape Fear Blues Society